iforce2d/weenyPRU/firmware/README.md

 To enable XGZP pressure sensor:
 - define USE_I2C_XGZP in config.h
 - close ***both*** 'I2C' jumpers to connect D13 and D14 to pullup resistors

+To enable DS3502 digital potentiometer:
+- define USE_I2C_DS3502 in config.h
+- close ***both*** 'I2C' jumpers to connect D13 and D14 to pullup resistors

 When these are enabled, naturally the related pins can no longer be used for regular digital I/O.